 One of the questions the marriage team at Watermark receives on a regular basis is the following:

-“What are some resources/books/websites my spouse and I can read together to help strengthen our marriage?”
+“What are some resources/books/websites my spouse and I can read together to help strengthen our marriage relationship?”

 - Cherish: The One Word That Changes Everything for Your Marriage, by Gary Thomas – Great read that will challenge every married couple, whether married for one week or 50 years!